 This list of common company policies can differ depending on your industry and organization, but there are 10 essential policies that no company can do without, no matter your industry.
 (If you'd like industry-specific policies, visit this page.)

-As you create, revise, or update your employee handbook, here are 10 workplace policies every business should have.
+As you create, revise, or update your employee handbook, here is a list of policies and procedures in the workplace every business should have.

 No list of company policies would be complete without an anti-discrimination and anti-harassment policy.
 It’s necessary to limit your organization’s liability, which makes it one of the key types of employment policies.